 This book comes from the simple thought that if Owen’s life is miraculous and remarkable, worthy of our awe and admiration, then so must be that of all humans, and therefore so must be humanity itself.
 What if we looked at humanity the same way I look at Owen?
-What if we chose to see humanity itself as an ever-evolving species that has just scratched the surface of their potential,?
+What if we chose to see humanity itself as an ever-evolving species that has just scratched the surface of its potential?
 What if we viewed our species’ many indiscretions, flaws, and vices like we would those of a teenager – inevitable steps along the road to becoming full-fledged responsible adults?
 What if we thought of ourselves as just on the cusp of coming into humanity’s adulthood?

-No, all too often, it’s one of cynicism, despair, blame, and shame.
-We decry humanity for its many failings and “sins”.
-We despair that change and progress never seem to occur as quickly or fully as we’d prefer.
+No, all too often, our view of ourselves is one of cynicism, despair, blame, and shame.
+We decry humanity for its many failings and “sins.”
+We despair that change and progress never seem to happen as quickly or fully as we’d prefer.
 We lament that with every generation we get farther away from a time when humanity was whole, good, and pure.
-We seem to despise ourselves and hope that that will absolve us of our imperfections.
+We seem to despise ourselves and hope that doing so will absolve us of our many imperfections.

-If I start viewing humanity from a lens of growth and possibility, and so do you, and so does Owen, and so do all the little Owen’s just coming to live all around the world, then suddenly, in that very act, we can once again turn the page on a new chapter of oue long incredible story of self-discovery and self-actualization.
-We can step into a new frame of mind that allows us to overcome and transcend so many of the problems that vex us: oppression, poverty, materialism and overconsumption, lack of meaning and purpose.
+Because if I start viewing humanity from a lens of growth and possibility, and so do you, and so does Owen, and so do all the little Owens just coming to live all around the world, then suddenly, in that very act, we can once again turn the page on a new chapter of our long incredible story of self-discovery and self-actualization.
+We can step into a new frame of mind that allows us to overcome and transcend so many of the problems that vex us: oppression, poverty, materialism and over-consumption, lack of meaning and purpose.

-Support Kindling by becoming a patron.
+You can support Kindling by becoming a patron.
 100% of your donation will get invested right back into finding and spreading good news from around the world.

-All patrons get access to a live draft of my upcoming book Genius!: A Story of Humanity's Ever-Evolving Beauty, which I update (almost) every day.
+All patrons get access to a live draft of my upcoming book Genius!: A Story of Humanity's Ever-Evolving Beauty, which I update every week.